AY2324S2-CS2103T-T08-1/tp/docs/UserGuide.md

 **A**: No, this is intended behaviour as we want to afford more flexibility to GPs.
 Automatically updating the patient field based on recent visits might result in accidentally overriding intended data.

+**Q**: My name has dashes, slashes, or apostrophes, I can't input my name in the create command. <br>
+**A**: This is intended behaviour, our name field aims to adhere to Singapore NRIC standards according to ICA guidelines.
+If your name has any special characters, kindly input a valid name.
+For example, "Lee Chi-Geng, Bryan" can be changed into "Lee Chi Geng Bryan".

+**Q**: Help, I can't add multiple patient visits a day!<br>
+**A**: This is intended behaviour.
+Patients are assumed to only have a single visit a day.

 --------------------------------------------------------------------------------------------------------------------

 ## Known issues